wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-how-to-troubleshoot.md

 6. Are you getting CPU bound on the server or on the client?
 	-	Check if you are getting bound by CPU on your client which could cause the request to not be processed within the `synctimeout` interval, thus causing a timeout.
 Moving to a larger client size or distributing the load can help to control this.
-	-	Check if you are getting CPU bound on the server by monitoring the `CPU`  [cache  cache  performance  metric](/documentation/articles/cache-how-to-monitor/#available-metrics-and-reporting-intervals)  metric .
+	-	Check if you are getting CPU bound on the server by monitoring the `CPU` [cache performance metric](/documentation/articles/cache-how-to-monitor/#available-metrics-and-reporting-intervals).
 Requests coming in while Redis is CPU bound can cause those requests to timeout.
 To address this you can distribute the load across multiple shards in a premium cache, or upgrade to a larger size or pricing tier.
 For more information, see [Server Side Bandwidth Exceeded](#server-side-bandwidth-exceeded).

 7. Are there commands taking long time to process on the server?
 Long running commands that are taking long time to process on the redis-server can cause timeouts.
 Some examples of long running commands are `mget` with large numbers of keys, `keys *` or poorly written lua scripts.
-You can connect to your Azure Redis Cache instance using the redis-cli client  or use the [Redis Console](/documentation/articles/cache-configure/#redis-console)  and run the [SlowLog](http://redis.io/commands/slowlog) command to see if there are requests taking longer than expected.
+You can connect to your Azure Redis Cache instance using the redis-cli client or use the [Redis Console](/documentation/articles/cache-configure/#redis-console) and run the [SlowLog](http://redis.io/commands/slowlog) command to see if there are requests taking longer than expected.
 Redis Server and StackExchange.Redis are optimized for many small requests rather than fewer large requests.
 Splitting your data into smaller chunks may improve things here.

     For information on connecting to the Azure Redis Cache SSL endpoint using redis-cli and stunnel, see the [Announcing ASP.NET Session State Provider for Redis Preview Release](http://blogs.msdn.com/b/webdev/archive/2014/05/12/announcing-asp-net-session-state-provider-for-redis-preview-release.aspx) blog post.
 For more information, see [SlowLog](http://redis.io/commands/slowlog).

 8. High Redis server load can cause timeouts.
-You can monitor the server load by monitoring the `Redis Server Load`  [cache  cache  performance  metric](/documentation/articles/cache-how-to-monitor/#available-metrics-and-reporting-intervals)  metric .
+You can monitor the server load by monitoring the `Redis Server Load` [cache performance metric](/documentation/articles/cache-how-to-monitor/#available-metrics-and-reporting-intervals).
 A server load of 100 (maximum value) signifies that the redis server has been busy, with no idle time, processing requests.
 To see if certain requests are taking up all of the server capability, run the SlowLog command, as described in the previous paragraph.
 For more information, see [High CPU usage / Server Load](#high-cpu-usage-server-load).

 9. Was there any other event on the client side that could have caused a network blip?
 Check on the client (web, worker role or an Iaas VM) if there was an event like scaling the number of client instances up or down, or deploying a new version of the client or auto-scale is enabled?In our testing we have found that autoscale or scaling up/down can cause outbound network connectivity can be lost for several seconds.
 StackExchange.Redis code is resilient to such events and will reconnect.
 During this time of re-connection any requests in the queue can time out.